meodai/color-names/CONTRIBUTING.md

   **feat(colors): Add fantastic new colors names.** rather then feat(colors): Added new names.
 - Make sure to run `npm run test` before committing.
+  For color name changes this is the only command you need locally.

 ### Attribution